tnballo/high-assurance-rust/src/chp2/dynamic_assurance_2.md

 	* We have to use the `wrapping_add` function instead of the addition operator (`+`) in cryptographic code because we want *integer overflow* (explanation coming in Chapter 3) to emulate modular arithmetic[^ModArith].

     * Have you ever swapped two variables using a third (probably named `temp`)?
-If your answer is "good God, a hundred times" then you'll appreciate how `swap` is a built-in function for arrays in Rust.
+If your answer is "good God, a hundred times" then you'll appreciate how `swap` is a built-in method for arrays in Rust.

     * Indexes are always register-width unsigned integers in Rust.
 So, in the call to `swap`, we promote `j` (a lowly `u8`) to a `usize` with the `as` keyword.
 Think of this minor detail as a "safe cast".